 While you’ll find meatballs in many Italian regions served in tomato sauce, in Venice, they are rolled in polenta and deep-fried.
 Today, you can find polpetta in almost every bacaro (wine bar) or cicchetteria, and they boast a range of flavors: from meat to fish to veggies.

-Tramezzino is a triangular sandwich enjoyed best as a snack while walking around Venice, for lunch, or as something to go with your aperetivo in the late afternoon.
+Wondering what to eat in Venice that would be quick and affordable (delicious is the default setting, of course)?
+Tramezzino is a triangular sandwich enjoyed best as a snack, for lunch, or as something to go with your aperetivo in the late afternoon.
 The sandwich is prepared using white bread with crust cut off, mayonnaise, and a range of fillings like boiled egg and asparagus, tuna salad, beef, or ham.

-Tramezzini are usually stuffed to the brim, so the filling seems to fall out any second.
-Nicoletta of Naturally Epicurean, in her article “Il Tramezzino: the must have Venetian food” explains the origins of the sandwich — most likely British, although several Italian cities fight for the title of tramezzini inventor too — and explains what makes Venetian tramezzini special:
+Tramezzini are usually stuffed to the brim, so the filling looks very much like it will fall out any second.
+Nicoletta Fornaro, in her blog Naturally Epicurean, talks about the origins of the sandwich — most likely British, although several Italian cities fight for the title of tramezzini inventor — and explains what makes Venetian tramezzini special:

 “Well then, why is Venice so famous for something that wasn’t even invented here?
 The reason is simple: our horrible climate!
 The dampness that characterizes the lagoon is ideal to maintain tramezzini soft and tender, to be washed down with an ombra or a birrino.”